 By carefully reviewing your team’s performance over seasonal slumps you can highlight the actions and tactics of those who still hit their targets.
 These best practices can be shared with the team as a whole.

 Happy employees are 12% more productive at work, according to the University of Warwick.
 Maybe these slumps are the best time to plan team events and informal outings to help the team bond and keep everyone motivated.

-In the same way planning content for blogs can ensure that there won’t be that last-minute scrabble for ideas or arguments over timings.
+In the same way, planning content for blogs can ensure that there won’t be that last-minute scramble for ideas or arguments over timings.